Programming-0101/TheBook/manuscript/log-summary.md

 : TBA…

 Identify when a class constructor is "called"
-: A class’ constructor is never explicitly "called" in the traditional sense of "invoking" (calling) a method on a class.
+: A class' constructor is never explicitly "called" in the traditional sense of "invoking" (calling) a method on a class.
 Rather, the class constructor is "called" when an object is instantiated using the new keyword.

 Define the term "class scope" as used in OOP
 : Class scope is the idea that all of the methods and fields of a class are accessible to all the methods in a class.